About us

 History of Dr. Honeyman’s work with metabolic rehab

-In 2004 the Center obtained an indirect calorimeter, a device to actually measure resting metabolic rates (RMR).
+In 2004 the Center obtained an indirect calorimeter, a device to actually measure resting metabolic rate (RMR).
 This technology is well-established in the medical and research communities.
-Now we could prove whether or not a patient had an impaired metabolic rate.
-We could decide if a patient was using enough thyroid hormone medication - or too much of it.
-We could determine if the diagnosis of fibromyalgia meant the same thing as an impaired metabolic rate.
-We also could prove whether or not there was any correlation between the TSH and thyroid hormone levels and the actual tissue metabolic rate.
+Now we can prove whether or not a patient has an impaired metabolic rate.
+We can decide if a patient is using enough thyroid hormone supplementation - or too much of it.
+We can determine if the diagnosis of fibromyalgia means the same thing as an impaired metabolic rate.
+We also can prove whether or not there is any correlation between the TSH and thyroid hormone levels and the actual tissue metabolic rate.
 (Remember, the purpose of thyroid hormone is to regulate the metabolic rate and function of nearly all of our tissues, not to maintain a midrange TSH level!!)
 Dr. Honeyman participated in two published studies about some of these topics, and you can find them at these links:

 Medical Science Monitor: